MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/privacy/policy-control-diagnostic-data-desktop.md

 - **logProviders\pageDumpProvider.ts:loggingService.getInstance** - Records error information when the application crashes.
 - **multiWindowManager.ts:this.logError** - Records the occurrence of an error when essential boot data doesn't load properly to run the application.
 - **nativeElectronNotifications\osNotificationService.ts:this.loggingService.logError** - This event records the occurrence of an error when attempting to launch a notification about a failure.
-- **OutlookMeetingAddinHelper.ts:loggingService.getInstance** - Records the occurrence of an error when attempting to connect to a meeting using the Outlook meeting addin.
+- **OutlookMeetingAddinHelper.ts:loggingService.getInstance** - Records the occurrence of an error when attempting to connect to a meeting using the Outlook meeting add-in.
 - **recoveryManager.ts:loggingService.getInstance** - Records the occurrence of an error during update rollbacks.
 - **renderer\startPage\startPage.ts:this.logger.logError** - Records the occurrence of an error with the application start page.
 - **settingsService.ts:loggingService.getInstance** - Records the occurrence of an error with the application settings.